MicrosoftDocs/VBA-Docs/api/Excel.Range.ShowCard.md

 ## Remarks

 For ranges of more than one cell, this method will only attempt to show the card for the upper-left cell in the range.
-If that cell does not contain a Linked Data Type, nothing happens.
+If that cell does not contain a Linked data type, nothing happens.

 ## Example

-This code will show the card for the Linked Data Type in cell `E5`:
+This code will show the card for the Linked data type in cell `E5`:

 ```vb
 Range("E5").ShowCard